-Form of inflammatory bowel disease that affects the rectum and extends proximally.
-Characterized by diffuse inflammation of the colonic mucosa and a relapsing, remitting course.
+Ulcerative colitis is a type of inflammatory bowel disease characterized by diffuse inflammation of the colonic mucosa and a relapsing, remitting course.

 Patients commonly experience bloody diarrhea, chronic diarrhea (or both), lower abdominal pain, fecal urgency, and extraintestinal manifestations, particularly those related to activity of the colitis.